rstudio/rmarkdown/authoring_knitr_engines.md

     toc_float: true
 ---

-**NOTE**: Enhanced support for knitr language engines is currently available in the [RStudio Preview Release](https://www.rstudio.com/products/rstudio/download/preview/).
-If you want to try out the features described below please install the preview release.
+**NOTE**: Enhanced support for knitr language engines is currently available in version 1.0 or higher of RStudio so you should be sure to update RStudio prior to trying out these features.
+You can download the latest version of RStudio here: <https://www.rstudio.com/products/rstudio/download/>.

 ## Overview